bdeployteam/bdeploy/doc/retypeuser/user/instance.md

 #### Link Expressions

 Link expressions can be used on all process parameters (as well as for endpoint configuration, inside configuration files, etc.).
-The **BDeploy** UI provides content assis for link expressions once a parameter editor is switched to expression mode, which is done using the toggle in front of each parameter.
+The **BDeploy** UI provides content assist for link expressions once a parameter editor is switched to expression mode, which is done using the toggle in front of each parameter.
 Each parameter is _either_ a plain value or a link expression, depending on the toggle.

 :::{align=center}
 ![Content Asssist for Link Expressions](/images/Doc_InstVar_InParameter.png){width=480}
 :::

-The content assist will propose categories of [Variable Expansions](/power/variables/#variable-expansions) first, and, once the category is determined, will continue to provide more detailed assistence.
+The content assist will propose categories of [Variable Expansions](/power/variables/#variable-expansions) first, and, once the category is determined, will continue to provide more detailed assistance.

 See [Variable Expansions](/power/variables/#variable-expansions) for more details.